sib-swiss/containers-introduction-training/docs/course_material/4_apptainer.md

     However, most applications require `apptainer run`.
 Especially if you want to provide options like `--bind` (for mounting directories).

 **Exercise:** Run the `.sif` file without a command, and with a command that runs `figlet`.
 Do you get expected output?
-Do the same for the python or R image you've created in the previous chapter.
+Do the same for the Python or R image you've created in the previous chapter.

 !!! note "Entrypoint and apptainer"
     The `daterange` image has an entrypoint set, and `apptainer run` does not overwrite it.
 In order to ignore both the entrypoint and cmd use `apptainer exec`.